MataMercer/matablog/docs/devguide.md

 `docker run --name redis-desktop-microblog -p 6379:6379 -d redis:alpine`

 Git clone the repository to your PC.
-Run yarn start in the resources folder to build react code.
+Run npm run dev in the resources/static folder to build react code.

 Open the project in Intellij or VSCode and build with maven and run it.